Skip navigation

 Arts in Alternative Education Community Partnerships

-New for 2022-23 school year, nonprofit arts organizations can apply for up to $25,000 to provide arts programming, training, and more at alternative education school sites as identified by the Oklahoma State Department of Education.
-Proposals are due September 1, 2022.
+Nonprofit arts organizations can apply for up to $25,000 to provide arts programming, training, and more at alternative education school sites as identified by the Oklahoma State Department of Education.

 Questions?